lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 In other words, `makeMove` needs to receive all required arguments to create a new board, and should return a new board.
 This makes it pure; the return value is determined exclusively by the inputs.

+You may be wondering: if we cannot mutate anything, how do we get anything done?
+How will we update the UI?

+## Functional Core, Imperative Shell

-This begs the question: if we cannot mutate anything, how do we get anything done?
-The answer is that the business logic is the *functional core*.
-We will then write a thin layer, the *imperative shell*, which wraps the functional core, or the business logic, in Vue's reactivity APIs.
+The answer is that while we only avoid mutation in the business logic.
+This is the "functional core" part of the paradigm.
+All side effects, mutation and unpredictable actions, such as updating the DOM and listening for user input will be handled in a thin layer.
+This thin layer is the  *imperative shell* part of the paradigm.
+The imperative shell wraps the functional core (the business logic) with Vue's reactivity APIs.
 All mutation will occur in the imperative shell.

 \begin{figure}[H]
   \centering